 - The Polish language is written in the Roman alphabet augmented by the use of diacritical marks (special characters).
 It is extremely rich phonetically, having 10 vowels and 35 consonants.
 In pronunciation, the stress is normally placed on the penultimate syllable of a word.

 - Polish has five major dialects, spoken in Silesia, Malopolska, Mazovia, Wielkopolska, and Kashubia.
 This is a hangover from the times when every Slavonic tribe used its own language which slowly developed and changed over centuries.
 This process took place largely outside big urban centres, among small-town gentry and peasants.
-Each dialect has several varieties with characteristic and consistent linguistic phenomena.
-These varieties differ from standard Polish in vocabulary, syntax, pronunciation, and morphology.

 WHY SHOULD WE LEARN POLISH?

 - Polish is the official language of Poland.
 Since there are 37 million people living in Poland today, you will surely find a lot of people to talk to.
 But, they also speak Polish outside of Poland.
 Hundreds of thousands of people speak Polish in Germany (867,000), Russia (67,400), the UK (660,000), France (275,288), and even the United States (580,153).

 - Polish is a Slavic language.
 Which makes learning other Slavic languages after polish will be a breeze.
 Because of similar sounds, sentence structures, grammatical rules, and cognates, students will have a head start.
 One can learn Czech, Slovakian, Serbian, and even Russian much more easily after Polish.

 - Polish is 3rd largest Slavic language in the world after Russian and Ukrainian.